Muhammadu Maccido

-Maccido served in many functions of government during his life and served most prominently as the liaison to Nigerian President Shehu Shagari (rule 1979–1983) until a military coup removed Shagari from power.
+Maccido served in many functions of government during his life, most prominently as the liaison official to Nigerian President Shehu Shagari (rule 1979–1983), until a military coup removed Shagari from power.
 When his father died in 1988, the head of the military government in Nigeria, Ibrahim Babangida appointed Ibrahim Dasuki (rule 1985–1993) as the new Sultan of Sokoto, a decision which caused large-scale, violent protests throughout northern Nigeria.

-In 1996, Sani Abacha (1993–1998), a later Nigerian military dictator, deposed Dasuki and named Maccido the new Sultan.
+In 1996, Sani Abacha, then-military dictator, deposed Dasuki and named Maccido as the new Sultan.
 Maccido was crowned on 21 April 1996 and ruled from the position for a decade.
 He used the position to try and reconcile divisions in the Muslim community of northern Nigeria, improve connections with other Muslim communities, and decrease ethnic tensions within Nigeria.
 On 29 October 2006, after meeting with President Olusegun Obasanjo, Maccido died in the plane crash of ADC Airlines Flight 53, with his son Badamasi Maccido, while returning to Sokoto.
 He is buried in Sokoto with many of the other Sultans of Sokoto.

 Early life

 Muhammadu Maccido was one of the few children born to Sultan Siddiq Abubakar III before Abubakar became the Sultan of Sokoto in 1938.
 He was born on 20 April 1928 on the outskirts of the city of Sokoto in the town of Dange Shuni.
 Many other children had died in childbirth and so when Muhammadu was born to Abubakar's senior wife Hauwa, he was given the additional name Maccido (meaning slave) to try and ward off bad luck.
-Although Abubakar only had two children before he became Sultan, he preceded to have 53 additional children after.
+Although Abubakar only had two children before he became Sultan, he had 53 additional children after.

-Maccido was prominent in Abubakar's court while growing up and his father's system of leadership had significant impacts on Maccido's eventual reign.
+Maccido was prominent in Abubakar's court while growing up and his father's leadership system significantly impacted Maccido's eventual reign.
 One example was in 1943 when Sardauna Ahmadu, who had challenged Abubakar in the selection as sultan, was accused of misappropriating tax money and was punished with jail by Abubakar; however, Ahmadu hired a lawyer in the south to appeal the conviction and the British court ordered the charges dropped.
 The political situation was quite tense after this and from this Maccido learned to reconcile with political opponents.

 Maccido was educated at the college in Zaria before studying in 1952–1953 at South Devon College in Great Britain.